bio-phys/BioEn/README.rst

 Q: All my optimization yield "fmin_final    =  0.0".
 What is going on?

-A: This could indicate that the GSL path was not properly set before installing the package.
+A: This could indicate that the path to fast libraries was not properly set before installing the package.

 Help